ballerina-platform/module-ballerinax-datamapper/README.md

 validations, the compiler extension also extracts sample data nested within a particular data JSON to separate top-level data JSON files.

-The extracted JSON files get written to the resources directory within the connector module's `src` folder.
-However, the functions and schema JSON files are not required to be committed to a Github repository since they get generated automatically from the connector's Ballerina code.
+The extracted JSON files get written to the resources directory within the connector module's folder.
+However, the functions and schema JSON files are not required to be committed to a
+Github repository since they get generated automatically from the connector's Ballerina code.
 However, the data files need to be version controlled.